Golden Bay and Għajn Tuffieħa top our list of swimming spots for best day trips in Malta for soft adventure.

 Looking for more information on the Three Cities?
 Check out our detailed post on Malta’s Three Cities.

-If you’re staying in central Valletta (or arriving by cruise ship) this is one of the easiest soft adventures to enjoy without going far.
+If you’re staying in central Valletta (or arriving by cruise ship) this is one of the easiest daytime adventures to enjoy without going far.

 Valletta’s Upper and Lower Barrakka Gardens offer some of the most stunning views in all of Malta, perched high above the Grand Harbour.
 These beautifully kept public gardens are quiet pockets of green (rare in Malta!).